ValgulNecron/kasuki/readme.md

     - [ ] activity command (auto send activity of a user to a channel).
     - [ ] add a "delay" option to delay notification. (like 1h for a translation)
     - [ ] add caching to all request. - In Progress, Added caching for random.
-- [ ] random /random {anime, manga} - In Progress, Command and Cache, Random manga here will need more work.
+- [X] random /random {anime, manga}.
+Added random for both anime and manga.
+Manga random can give ln.
 - [ ] when everything else is finished change how the text is display to support localisation.

 # How to use